-There are four main areas in which the Hospitality Committee provides outreach:
+There are four main areas in which the Sunshine Committee provides outreach:

 We have a deployment buddy program where every spouse whose service member is deployed is partnered with another spouse.
 They stay in touch, at least monthly, and the club provides support as needed and as funds allow (e.g. childcare, house cleaning, grocery shopping).
 We celebrate reunions in our newsletter.